ABOUT RGNUL STUDENT RESEARCH REVIEW

 CALL FOR BLOGS

-This blog series aims to foster a discussion over the issues plaguing the technology industry.
-The series is an attempt to critically analyse the legal vacuum with respect to significant developments in this sector, highlight the inadequacy of the existing laws and suggest viable solutions to bolster the intersection of law with technology.
+This blog series aims to foster a discussion on the issues plaguing the trade and investment law sector.
+The series is an attempt to critically analyse the legal vacuum with respect to significant developments in this sector and suggest viable solutions to bolster the intersection of law with trade and investment.
 We welcome submissions from legal practitioners, academicians, students, and members of the legal fraternity.

 These sub themes are merely illustrative.
 Submissions need not be restricted to this list, as long as they fall within the ambit of the main theme.